 This is strengthened by the discovery of fundamental constants of the whole that are fine-tuned, which points to a single designer in charge.
 Discoveries in the biological world also point to a ‘biotic message’: the unity points to a single designer rather than many, while the diversity thwarts evolutionary explanations.

 The fundamental problem is in the way Hume formulates the design argument.
 He thinks it’s an argument from analogy, or an inductive generalization.
 It is neither.
 It’s an inference to the best explanation.
 In other words, design is easily the most plausible of the competing explanations available.
 If Hume were to reject design in that context, he would need an alternative that better explains the data (which as Dawkins says, he did not), or to show that there is little difference in the plausibility of the explanations we do have.
 Either way, he can’t simply cite mere possibilities, complain about dissimilarities, and whine that the argument doesn’t ‘get us all the way to God’ as reasons to reject design.

-- Full title Natural Theology; or, Evidences of the existence and attributes of the Deity.
+Full title Natural Theology; or, Evidences of the existence and attributes of the Deity.
 Collected from the appearances of nature.
-Return to text.

-- Maxwell, J.C., ‘Discourse on Molecules’, a paper presented to the British Association at Bradford in 1873.
-Return to text.
+Maxwell, J.C., ‘Discourse on Molecules’, a paper presented to the British Association at Bradford in 1873.